pcarrott/pcarrott.github.io/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I was born in the 8th of February of 1999 in Évora, Portugal.
+I was born in 1999 in Évora, Portugal.
 I am a Computer Science graduate from [Instituto Superior Técnico](https://tecnico.ulisboa.pt), having successfully defended my MSc thesis with a grade of 19 out of 20!
 Currently, I intend to broaden my knowledge by pursuing a PhD degree at a reputable research group.

 My research interests include formal methods and their application on software verification, as well as the development of logical foundations for programming languages.
 I have always been interested in pure mathematical reasoning and I found in these fields of Computer Science a way to nurture that interest while contributing with a direct impact in society.